MichaelCromer/note/README.md

 ## TODO

-- [ ] Move data to initial, make options apply filters directly, so that multiple instances can be applied.
+- [~] Move data to initial, make options apply filters directly, so that multiple instances can be applied.
 E.g. `note -m "string1" -m "string2"` will work exactly like `note -m "string1|string2"`
-- [ ] Improve/cleanup code base, try to encapsulate behaviour in functions, add comments etc.
+- [~] Improve/cleanup code base, try to encapsulate behaviour in functions, add comments etc.
-- [ ] Add option to use current git repo without typing in manually, and another for repo + branch
+- [X] Add option to use current git repo without typing in manually, and another for repo + branch
-- [ ] Keep -x[char] syntax for negation generally.
+- [X] Keep -x[char] syntax for negation generally.
 Find single chars for "repo" and "branch".
-- [ ] ???
-Enable editing of notes in place
-- [ ] Consider changing the storage values of null git branch and repo.
+- [X] Consider changing the storage values of null git branch and repo.
 Use case?
 - [X] Make note text robust to special characters
 - [X] Add flag to remove notes from the database once they've been filtered
 - [X] Add flag to dump filtered notes to file (DEPRECATED: user should redirect sdtout to desired file; don't reinvent